In this article:

 A gas fee is another term for a transaction fee, coined and most commonly used for the Ethereum network (but is also used on other crypto networks, like Polygon).

-When you pay a gas fee, you are paying for the energy and effort it takes to carry out your transactions on a blockchain.
+When you pay a gas fee, you are paying for the computational energy it takes to carry out your transactions on a blockchain.
 Gas fees are unavoidable in crypto, as they are an integral part of keeping blockchains working.

 They fluctuate based on network demand and are payable in the network's native cryptocurrency, so you would pay for gas fees on the Ethereum network with ETH tokens.